Disease Guide ·Cruciate Ligament Tear ·2026

 Cruciate Ligament Tear in Dogs - symptoms, vet costs & insurance

-TPLO surgery for a cruciate ligament tear costs $3,000-$6,000 per knee — and 50% of dogs tear the other knee too.
-The cranial cruciate ligament (CCL) is the dog equivalent of the human ACL.
-It's one of the most common orthopedic injuries in dogs, causing sudden lameness, joint instability, and progressive arthritis without surgical repair.
+TPLO surgery costs $3,000-$6,000 per knee - 50% of dogs tear the other too.
+The cranial cruciate ligament (CCL, dog's ACL) is one of the most common orthopedic injuries, causing sudden lameness, joint instability, and progressive arthritis without surgical repair.

 Cruciate Ligament Tear - vet costs and insurance